GVP-IMS/SpeechTest/README.md

 ## Overview

-These Python scripts allow you to narrate a .txt file into a .wav file with a different voice for each character by assigning them a name and a voice based on your system's available ones.
+This Python script allows you to narrate a .txt file into a .wav file with a different voice for each character by assigning them a name and a voice based on your system's available ones.

 ## Story Requirements